SilkePlovier/Large-Scale-Analysis_breast-cancer/README.md

 # Large-Scale Analysis of Breast Cancer

 ## Introduction
 This repository contains code, data, and documentation for a large-scale survival analysis of breast cancer patients.
-The project investigates the prognostic and predictive value of ESR1 expression, chemotherapy, and endocrine therapy using Cox proportional hazards models and Kaplan–Meier survival curves.
+The project investigates a univariate hypothesis and multivariate hypothesis, supported by Spearmann's rank correlation, cox model, survival curves and machine learning.

 ## Objectives
 - Identify survival differences based on ESR1 expression and treatment status.
-- Quantify interaction effects between ESR1 and chemotherapy.
+- Understand relationship between ADHD11 and tumor size.
+- Machine-learning analyses to confirm the predictive utility of transcriptomic data.
 - Apply robust preprocessing, imputation, and outlier detection to ensure statistical integrity.
 - Generate reproducible survival plots and model outputs for publication.